Student Legal and Preferred Name Changes

 A first name, other than the legal first name, by which the student or employee prefers to be identified, which has been designated by the student or employee.

-Yes.
-You may choose the name of your personal preference.
-However, TCC retains the authority to deny inappropriate preferred names including, but not limited to, those that contain offensive or derogatory language, inappropriate use of special characters, or is being used for misrepresentation, etc. Preferred names may also not be used for commercial purposes and therefore may not include a company name, group name, catchphrase, or message.
+Yes, you can choose any name you like.
+However, TCC has the right to decline inappropriate preferred names.
+This includes names with offensive or disrespectful language, improper use of special characters, or if it's being used to misrepresent.
+Preferred names cannot be used for commercial purposes, meaning they can't include a company name, group name, catchphrase, or message.

 • Official transcripts